scipy-conference/scipy_proceedings/papers/compyle_pr_ab/compyle.rst

   and execute Cython code, and also create and execute a GPU kernel.
 These features are not discussed in this article.

-In general the subset of Python that compyle supports are:
+In general the subset of Python that Compyle supports are:

 - Functions with a C-syntax, this means no default or keyword arguments.